tomkerkhove/microservices-with-azure-api-management/deploy/api-management/dev-portal/README.md

-# Codito's customized Azure API Management developer portal
+# Codito's Developer Portal

+Codito wants to brand their Azure API Management Developer Portal so they've decided to fully customize it to align with their branding.

 This developer portal experience is currently in [public preview](https://azure.microsoft.com/en-us/updates/new-developer-portal-in-api-management-is-now-in-preview/), breaking changes might be applied.